KamilErdogmus/BS-Salord/Readme.md

 # Salord Website

+## Description

-A responsive Salord Real Estate website project developed using HTML, CSS, and Bootstrap.
+This project is a responsive real estate website created using HTML, CSS, and Bootstrap.
+It features a clean and professional design, providing information about available properties, services, and contact details.

 ## Technologies Used

 - HTML
 - CSS
 - Bootstrap

-## Description

-This project is a responsive real estate website created using HTML, CSS, and Bootstrap.
-It features a clean and professional design, providing information about available properties, services, and contact details.

 ## Features